shimuraii/valorant_wiki/README.md

 <span>A Project for COMP 2680</span>

 <h2> What is val wiki? <h2>
-  <p> Valorant Wiki is a web project for a CS course, which is supposed to be a HTML/css/js only </p>
+  Valorant Wiki is a web project for a CS course, which is supposed to be a HTML/css/js only
+<h2> Why </h2>
+Why not?